DevnagriAI/devnagri_docs/guide/Dota_web.md

 ## Search Tab

-Users can utilize the search button to look up any URL, with the checkbox enabling exact search functionality.
+Users can utilize the search functionality to look up any specific URL.
+There is an option to perform exact search corresponding to the entered URL.

 ![search](./images/DOTA_Web/Search.png)

 ## Change URL Status

 Users have the ability to publish or unpublish URLs using the options from the dropdown menu.
-Selecting "publish in all languages" will publish the URL for all available languages, while unpublishing can only be done on a language-by-language basis.
+Do note that selecting "publish in all languages" will publish the URL for all available languages in the order, while unpublishing can only be done on a language-by-language basis.

 ![urlupdate](./images/DOTA_Web/ChangeStatus.png)

 ## Add more language

-User can add on new languages from the "Add Languages" option.
+User can add a new languages from the "Add Languages" option.

 ![morelanguage](./images/DOTA_Web/AddLanguage.png)